 The 12 guidelines produced following the conferences centred on the themes of:

 - understanding between participants in thedialogue

 - establishing partnerships

-ALBANIAN - ARMENIAN - AZERI - BOSNIAN - BULGARIAN - CROATIAN - CZECH - DANISH - DUTCH - ENGLISH - ESTONIAN - FINNISH - FRENCH - GEORGIAN - GERMAN - GREEK - HUNGARIAN - ICELANDIC - ITALIAN - LATVIAN - LITHANIAN - MACEDONIAN - MALTESE - MONTENEGRIN - NORWEGIAN - POLISH - PORTUGUESE - ROMANIAN - RUSSIAN - SERBIAN - SLOVAK - SLOVENIAN - SPANISH - SWEDISH - TURKISH - UKRAINIAN
+ALBANIAN - ARABIC- ARMENIAN - AZERI - BOSNIAN - BULGARIAN - CROATIAN - CZECH - DANISH - DUTCH - ENGLISH - ESTONIAN - FINNISH - FRENCH - GEORGIAN - GERMAN - GREEK - HUNGARIAN - ICELANDIC - ITALIAN - LATVIAN - LITHUANIAN - MACEDONIAN - MALTESE - MONTENEGRIN - NORWEGIAN - POLISH - PORTUGUESE - ROMANIAN - RUSSIAN - SERBIAN - SLOVAK - SLOVENIAN - SPANISH - SWEDISH - TURKISH - UKRAINIAN